-As one of the Park Authority's lead planners, manages complex planning assignments and collaborates with multi-disciplinary professional staff in team environment to conduct plan review and analysis, create park master plans, participate in long range park planning and report on park planning issues and projects.
+Works as part of the Park Planning Branch managing complex planning assignments and collaborates with multi-disciplinary professional staff in team environment to conduct plan review and analysis and report on park planning issues and projects.
 Conducts complex, multi-faceted zoning application review in specific high profile development areas, such as Tysons, Reston and other urban cores, Metro-related mixed use sites, or town centers and represents the county in negotiation of proffers, conditions, and positions with applicants, citizens, county staff, other jurisdictions, state and/or federal government.
 Manages, analyzes, and interprets demographic and technical data.
 Assists in the review and comment on updates to park-related portions of the county's Comprehensive Plan.
 Reviews and writes analytical memos on complex development plans, public improvement plans, environmental impact statements, and other proposals to identify park impacts and negotiate mitigation recommendations.
 Comprehensively evaluates site conditions, constraints and opportunities and evaluates options and scenarios for future park development and resource protection.
 Prepares and presents oral and written presentations to the Park Authority Board, Planning Commission, Board of Supervisors, and to the general public at public meetings.
 Uses electronic analysis tools such as Access, Excel, and GIS to analyze data and prepare GIS-based maps and displays.
 Identifies effective solutions to process or programmatic issues.Illustrative Duties

 - Represents the county in negotiations of proffers, conditions, and positions with applicants, citizens, county staff;